LassoSoft/LassoGuide/lasso_guide_source/operations/xml-documents.rst

 conform to the DOM specification.

 Lasso also provides both XPath and XSLT functionality.
-This functionality is integrated into the XML object model, although it is not considered part of the DOM specification itself.
+This functionality is integrated into the XML object model, though it is not considered part of the DOM specification itself.

 In cases where elements are accessed by numeric position, Lasso's implementation